East Meets East

 Director: Stjohn Milgrew & Damian Golfinopoulos Producer: James Kerr

 While preparing for a live performance, a poet reflects on his losing battle with a degenerative bone disease.

-Director: Jerry Rock-Archer Producer: Joshua Rollo
+Director: Jericho Rock-Archer Producer: Joshua Rollo

 Assistant Director: Phillip Rollo

 A young Māori outsider living in Japan tackles cultural isolation using the universal language of rugby.

 Living in a self-imposed exile from his home in New Zealand, Jared James finds himself struggling through crushing isolation in Japan.
 Union follows this small town boy through the challenges of an unfamiliar city to find out how a burgeoning rugby union scene offered him the chance to experience Japanese culture through a familiar lens – that is if he can learn to connect.